WyriHaximus/blog.wyrihaximus.net/source/_posts/2018-02-26-smoke-testing-reactphp-applications-with-cigar.markdown

 ````

 Secondly we create `.cigar.json` which contains a list of URL's, their expected status code, and optionally a chunk of the expected
 content.
-The list shown below is from one of my older sites/projects [`wow-screenshots.net`](https://www.wow-screenshots.net):
+The list shown below is from one of my older sites/projects [`wow-screenshots.net`](https://www.wow-screenshots.net) I've
+converted to fully run on ReactPHP the past month:

 ```json
 [